-What Is Ethereum Shanghai Upgrade?
+What Is the Ethereum Shanghai Upgrade?

 Beacon Chain Withdrawals

-1. What date is the Ethereum Shanghai Upgrade?
+1. What date is the Ethereum Shanghai upgrade?

-2. What is Ethereum Shanghai Upgrade?
+2. What is the Ethereum Shanghai upgrade?

-3. What happens to Ethereum following the Shanghai Upgrade?
+3. What happens to Ethereum following the Shanghai upgrade?

 Following the upgrade, the functionality of Ethereum is set to improve.
 It will also allow ETH validators to withdraw staked Ether, which is the most important part of the upgrade to complete the Ethereum Network’s transition to PoS.

 4. Will the Ethereum Shanghai upgrade increase ETH price?